 Source: Martha Stewart Living, July/August 1998

-Using a serrated knife, cut sponge cake in half horizontally, making two layers.
-Place one layer in the bottom of a 9-by-9-by-2-inch baking pan.
-Using a pastry brush, brush with 3/4 cup cooled syrup.
-Sift 2 tablespoons ground espresso over cake.
+Using a long serrated knife, cut cake in half horizontally, making 2 layers.
+Place 1 layer in the bottom of a 9-inch square baking dish.
+Using a pastry brush, brush with half the espresso syrup.
+Sift 2 tablespoons espresso powder over top.

 Put 1 quart ice cream into bowl of an electric mixer fitted with the paddle attachment.
 Mix on low speed until softened; spread over bottom cake layer.
 Top with second cake layer; brush with the syrup.
 Let chill in freezer 20 minutes.